Skip to main content

 • not better after 3 weeks

-• breathless or seem to be having difficulty with breathing
+• short of breath or seems to be having difficulty breathing

 • very distressed by the cough